 Make sure you have everything you will need before bringing your new pet home.
 This includes cages, crates, food dishes, beds, etc. Be sure to ask the rescue or shelter exactly what you will need for your pet to thrive.
 Also, make sure your house is safe and secure.
 Check gates and places where small dogs could squeeze through.
 Your cats should be kept indoors for their safety.

 The aspect of medical care for pets often gets overlooked and can sometimes be costly.
 The great thing about adopting a cat or dog is that they come vaccinated, fixed and microchipped.
 You will still need to do annual exams, update vaccines and, if your pet falls ill, they will need medical attention.
 Some people buy pet insurance like VPI or Pets Best for their pets so they can be reimbursed for medical expenses.

 Get out there and ADOPT a new best friend!

 You can search sites like AdoptApet.com and Petfinder, or you can go directly to local rescues and shelters.
 You might have your heart set on a chihuahua and then walk into the shelter and fall in love with a pit bull.
 In the end, rescued pets are the best kind of pets.

 I’m so fortunate I get to spend my days working with animals and my husband and I have been lucky enough to be able to both adopt and foster.
 I hope everyone gets to experience the love of an animal at some point in their lives.

 Not sure you are ready to adopt?
 Try fostering a pet.
-Most of the supplies and medical are covered so you only need to provide shelter and love.
+They will cover supplies and medical, so you only need to provide shelter and love.

 Kristen is owner of Little White Dog Co., a pet services company specializing in pet sitting, animal massage and dog yoga.
 Email her at email@example.com.